 As a career coach, I help a lot of job seekers find new employment or find meaning in their work.
-Here is my no.1 piece of advice -

-Good luck with your job search!
+Be kind on yourself and good luck with your job search!